mozilla-bteam/bmo/README.rst

 BMO_urlbase
   The public url for this instance.
-Note that if this begins with https:// and BMO_inbound_proxies is set to '*' Bugzilla will believe the connection to it is using SSL.
+Note that if this begins with https:// abd BMO_inbound_proxies is set to '*' Bugzilla will believe the connection to it is using SSL.

 BMO_attachment_base